Machining Nose for Atomic Bomb "Little Boy" dropped on Hiroshima Japan #ww2 #military #cnc #history

 How is the nose cone for the 'Little Boy' atomic bomb replica manufactured?

-The nose cone is manufactured using CNC metal spinning.
-A flat metal disc is shaped over a mandrel using a high-pressure roller, followed by precise trimming with a waterjet cutter to ensure perfect fitment.
+The replica nose cone is manufactured using CNC metal spinning.
+A flat metal disc is lubricated and then shaped over a mandrel by a high-pressure roller on a CNC lathe.
+Finally, a waterjet cutter precisely trims the excess material.

-What specialized machinery is used in recreating the 'Little Boy' bomb components?
+What specialized machinery is used in the fabrication of the 'Little Boy' replica nose cone?

 More Gunsmithing & DIY Videos You Might Like